Televisually Transmitted Disease

 - Many characters with this disorder are portrayed as only have one other personality, but in fact more than half of the people of suffer from it have more than 10 and can have as many as 100 distinct personalities.

 - Porphyria: A metabolic disorder that turns your skin light-sensitive and your urine deep red.
 Tends to turn up in the Halloween episodes of medical shows, as the former effect has led to its association with vampirism.
+Also somewhat infamous for being the disease that afflicted King George the Third, first and so far only British monarch to be committed to an asylum. note

 - Tourette's Syndrome: Because people swearing randomly is funny, even though less than 10% of people with Tourette's actually swear uncontrollably.